DavidBraun777/group-project-seis-631/README.md

 	-

-HOW TO PUSH YOUR UPDATES TO GITHUB   |   Otherwise, use GitHub Desktop (https://desktop.github.com/download/) git add . git commit -m "put_what_you_changed_here_in_short" git push
+HOW TO PUSH YOUR UPDATES TO GITHUB   |   Otherwise, use GitHub Desktop (https://desktop.github.com/download/)

+( First, add your branch: "git checkout -b your_name" )

+git add .
+git commit -m "put_what_you_changed_here_in_short" git push